zdravkov/kendo-docs/api/wrappers/jsp/grid/filterable-operators.md

 # \<kendo:grid-filterable-operators\>

-Enable/Disable and set the text of filter operators.
+The text of the filter operators displayed in the filter menu.

 #### Example
     <kendo:grid-filterable>